-A Parent's Guide to Kidsafe Roads describes some simple steps parents/carers can take to help make children safer road users.
+This guide describes some simple steps parents and carers can take to help make children safer road users.

-For detailed information on each of the topics presented in this booklet visit www.kidsafe.com.au to find your local Kidsafe State/Territory website.
+For more detailed information on each of the topics presented in this booklet visit www.kidsafe.com.au to find your local Kidsafe state/territory website.